wendeborn8/lightcurvy/README.md

+## Overview

 A small set of scripts to fetch astronomical light curve data from a variety of sources, including:
 - [ASAS-SN](http://asas-sn.ifa.hawaii.edu/skypatrol/), [ZTF](https://www.ztf.caltech.edu/), [AAVSO](https://www.aavso.org/LCGv2/), [Atlas](https://fallingstar-data.com/forcedphot/), [WISE](https://irsa.ipac.caltech.edu/Missions/wise.html), [Gaia](https://gaia.aip.de/cms/data/gdr3/), [Pan-STARRS](https://catalogs.mast.stsci.edu/panstarrs/), [LCOGT](https://archive.lco.global/), and TESS.

 with plans to include SkyMapper light curves, as well.

+---
+## Installation and Setup

+Installing `lightcurvy` is currently more complex than it probably should be, mostly because of `eleanor`, which never seems to play nicely with my system... but here's what I've come up with.
+Note that this

+First, you should start by creating a new environment.
+I've tested this using Python version 3.11.9 and it works great.
+Python 3.6.8 (and presumably earlier) does not seem to work due to conflicting numpy versions.
+Once created, activate this new environment.

+First, start by downloading and installing `eleanor`.
+For some reason installing `eleanor` via pip or directly through GitHub doesn't seem to work.
+Instead, manually download the `eleanor-main.zip` available from the [eleanor GitHub page](https://github.com/afeinstein20/eleanor/tree/main).
+Once downloaded, unzip this file, move into that directory, and run `python setup.py install` form the command line.
+This will install a correctly function version of `eleanor` into your environment.

 ---
 Using lightcurvy is pretty straightforward.
 After defining some basics (such as your target's name), you create a lightcurvy object: